S-Espinet/AnimalShelter.Solution/README.md

 * _explore endpoints with Postman or your browser (http://localhost:5000/api/animals/{optional endpoint})_

 ###Swagger
-* _Swagger allows for documentation for API routes; to access run "dotnet run" in your termanial and navigate to http://localhost:5000/swagger_
+* _Swagger allows for documentation for API routes; to access run "dotnet run" in your termanal and navigate to http://localhost:5000/swagger_
 * _You can click on any route type to see further notes, and use `Try it out` to explore endpoints in a manner similar to Postman_

 ###Endpoints